mwilliams-sfo/rxjs-worker-pool/NOTES.md

 fewer hiding places for bugs.
 Eventually I got it to work perfectly.
 All workers are used, all of them return to the pool at the end, and all of the outputs are in order.

+## Lessons learned

+- It's easier to keep related Observables consistent by deriving the ones that can be derived with operators.
+- A complex Observable/operator should be replaced with simple interconnected Observables/operators
+- RxJS provides robust support to avoid resource leaks.
+- BehaviorSubjects are useful for bridging synchronous and reactive styles.